-According to Gartner Group, 80% of your company’s future revenue will come from just 20% of your existing customers.
+According to Marketing Metrics, the probability of selling to an existing happy customer is up to 14x higher than the probability of selling to a new customer.
 Selling to existing customers is much easier than finding new customers, but many salespeople don’t have the skills to do it well.

 As a sales manager, you can help your sales team tap into the revenue potential of their existing customer base by coaching them on these essential skills.